 Beginning the first day of a semester, students who decide to drop all classes must officially withdraw from the University.
-Students must schedule an exit interview with the Dean in order to officially withdraw from the University.
+Students who choose to withdraw from the University for any Reason other than dismissal from the nursing program must schedule an exit interview with the Dean in order to officially withdraw from the University.
 It is also the student's responsibility to notify the Business Office of their decision to withdraw from the University and comply with all designated UM deadlines.